jjttjj/cljq-upload/README.md

 ## Instructions

-Clone this repo, set the config variables at the top of cljq-upload.handler, and run
+Clone this repo, set the following config variables at the top of cljq-upload.handler:
+      (def s3-cred
+      	   {:secret-key "YOUR SECRET KEY"
+	   :access-key "YOUR ACCESS KEY"})

+      (def bucket-name "YOUR BUCKET NAME")

+Then run:

       lein ring server

 ## License